k0retux/fuddly/docs/source/scenario.rst

     \--> periodic1 ...                                     [periodic1 stopped]
     \--> periodic2 ...                                     [periodic2 stopped]

-Finally, the last example illustrates a case where one step is connected to two other steps with a callback that rules the routing decision.
+The last example illustrates a case where one step is connected to two other steps with a callback that rules the routing decision.

 .. code-block:: python